 We went to the Piazza Navona a couple of times during our trip to Rome with kids when we had an open evening and enjoyed ourselves thoroughly as a family with the delicious food and the show put on by the different street performance artists every time we were there.

-Activities in Rome with kids – take a trip to Rainbow Magicland
+Rome with kids – take a trip to Rainbow Magicland

 by Ingrid of Ingrid Zen Moments